researcheranonymous163/Deeplopito/README.md

 * Monitor your services (on the master): `docker stack services my_stack`

-for change configuration of program you can change .env file.
+for change configuration of program you can change .env file  and config_stages_client.py .
 # Split Training Execution Configuration

 **This section describes how to configure and execute a split training program across multiple clients.
 It covers partition assignment, stage pairing, and client ownership to ensure proper forward and backward pass execution.**